padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

 BeatDrop is a stand-alone implementation of the amazing Milkdrop2 Winamp plug-in.
 It lets you experience the stunning visual 2D effects with your music player of choice.
 No additional configuration steps needed!
 Just start BeatDrop and play your music.

-Use BeatDrop with your favourite
+Use BeatDrop with your favourite:

 * Music player:
   [foobar2000](https://www.foobar2000.org/),